 In 2003 the Human Genome Project opened up the world of our DNA and the Double-Helix to us.
 Now we have nifty services like 23andMe where you can fill up their cup with your saliva, mail it back to them and they will churn out a report all about you.

 Seriously though.
 From there, it gets even more (haha) mind-blowing…

-Next to enter are these players in our Neuro-Stage Play: Serotonin, Dopamine, Oxytocin, and Vasopressin.
+Next to enter the script are these players in our Neuro-Stage Play: Serotonin, Dopamine, Oxytocin, and Vasopressin.
 These actors are neurochemicals.
 And depending on how our genes have engineered our brains to govern the flow, receive, and respond to these chemicals; our personalities have thus been designed!